 There's an obvious tension present in this: since lawsuits are ultimately about discovering the truth, and we're suppressing it when it comes to legal communications.
 But courts decided long ago that the tie goes to the client's need to have the most clear and complete advice from his lawyer.

 Another reason why your attorney needs to protect the communications with him is similar to what we discussed above.
 You and your attorney should have full and open communications about your case.
 YOU should be allowed to tell your lawyer "bad facts" about your case so that your attorney can work to mitigate them.
-Let's use the car accident scenario again, but this time, while you are 100% sure that the other drive was at fault, you also know that you'd had a drink in the hours prior to the incident.
+Let's use a car accident scenario, where you are 100% sure that the other drive was at fault but you also know that you'd had a drink in the hours prior to the incident.
 If you try to hide that from your lawyer, then your lawyer can't advise you on how best to answer the inevitable questions you'll receive in the litigation process.

 Your conversation would go like this: